safespring/docs/content/backup/automation/rest-api.md

 }
 ```

-Note that not all fields of the BusinessUnit resource type have to be defined in the request.
+Note that not all fields of the BusinessUnit resource type have to be defined in the request,
+this is normal.

 #### Modifying business units
 If you wish to modify existing business units, use the following endpoint: